Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 Let's review them in the next sections.

 ### Deep Linking approach
-There are two main approaches for deep linking: `query parameters` and `path segments`.
+There are two main deep linking approaches: `query parameters` and `path segments`.
 Let's consider a problem that we are to solve using deep links.
 For example, we need to save a project name filter's state in a deep link.
 Let's compare the listed approaches for solving this problem:

 ### Query Parameters